XKCD Nerd Sniping.Math(s)

 Much of what I know about physics was learnt from the Feynman Lectures, and these are now available free online.
 They were written around 1963, so some of the material is out of date, but on the plus side many errors in the original books have now been corrected.

 Not Even Wrong The traditional view that theory needs to be confirmable by experiment appears to have been abandoned by some of the string theory crowd, here a leading opponent of this outlook, Peter Woit, argues his case.

 Susskind Lectures.
 A range of topics in modern physics.
 For those who enjoy watching paint dry.
 Recommended.

 QED - The Strange Theory of Light and Matter By Richard Feynman.
 An explanation of the quantum theory of light and matter aimed at a 'nontechnical' audience, from 1982.
 Available as a book, but if you prefer to listen to the man himself the lectures can be found on YouTube in 8 parts.

 The Meaning of Einstein's Equation by John Baez and Emory Bunn.
 An introduction to General relativity at an easily understandable level.

 Project Gutenberg Free books.
 But mostly old, with expired copyright.Free Stuff

 Spotify Free music.
 The free version has occasional interuptions between tracks by 30sec adverts.
-I originally used Grooveshark, but this is sadly deceased.
-Spotify has a useful 'Discover' option in the 'Browse' section, and this suggests artists to try based on those you already listened to.
+There is a useful 'Discover' option in the 'Browse' section, and this suggests artists to try based on those you already listened to.